Education in Global Health

 For example, in a 2010 survey conducted with incoming first-year medical students in the Icahn School of Medicine (under the auspices of the American Medical Association of Medical Colleges), over 75 percent of our students, residents, and young faculty report that they would like to spend some portion of their professional career working overseas.

-Mount Sinai Global Health’s education programs include:
+The Arnhold Global Health Institute’s education programs include:

 - The Global Health Teaching Fellowship

 - The Global Health Track in the Mount Sinai MPH Program

 - The International Training Program in Environmental and Occupational Health

 - Training in Environmental health to Reduce Chronic Diseases in Latin America